ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 logging back in later today to github, got some things to do, pics this weekend, dunno sat or sun

+ok logging off now lol, like i said theres a lot to discuss hence like 25+ pages of writing on ms word and its single spaced

 ------------------
 # Oct
 ------------------